alekya-reddy/cypress_automation/readme.txt

 To use these classes in a test file, build a new page object instance using these classes at beginning of each test file.
 You can leave blank parameters if going with default values for username, login and org, or specific which org, username, password

+import { createAuthoringInstance, createConsumptionInstance } from '../../support/pageObject.js'

+const authoring = createAuthoringInstance({org: 'automation-vex', tld: 'lookbookhq'})

-There will be a common class to represent locators, links and helper functions that are accessible or present in all parts of the application.
+The common class contains locators, links and helper functions that are accessible or present in all parts of the application.
-The common class also includes login functions even though these are not common elements to entire app - don't really want to create a seperate class for login
+The common class also includes login functions
 For example, the navigation links, the top menu to access org settings, common generic elements such as toggles and checkboxes - these would be part of the common class
-The common class will have children classes representing each webpage of the app.
+The common class has children classes representing each section of the app.
 Example, target, recommend, website tools, web ex, org settings, clienthq etc

-Children classes will inherit all properties from the parent common class, so all children classes will have access to the same locators as the common class, just like in the actual application
+Children classes inherit all properties from the parent common class, so all children classes will have access to the same locators as the common class, just like in the actual application
-Any part of the app that is accessible only from a specific url should be considered part of the same class.
+Any part of the app that is accessible only from a particular url path should be considered part of the same class.
 For example, anything only accessible from https://newqa.pathfactory-qa.com/authoring/content-library/content is considered as part of the content-library class.
 There are cases where the same div[data-qa-hook='whatever'] can be found across multiple parts of the app.
 It could be that they are simply re-used generic components.
 A good example of this would the the modal, which is ubiquitous throughout our app.
 In this case, it would make sense to put into the locators for these ubiquitous componenents into the common class.
-However, it could also be that the same data-qa-hook or id for an element is just a coincidence and the developers could easily change it to something else later on.
+However, it could also be that the same data-qa-hook or id for an element is just a coincidence and they are not intended to represent the same thing.
+For example, id='name' for an input element, and id=name for a div element that contains something's name.
+In this case, put the element into the child class.
-In this case, it is better to err on the side of putting the locator for this element into the child class (not the common class).
+In general, it is better to err on the side of putting the locator into the child class rather than the common class.
+If it becomes apparent later on that this element is reused throughout the app, then it is easy to copy the locator and paste into the common class.
+Since common class is the parent, all child classes still have access to it.
 Use your judgement.

 Avoid throwing every locator and helper function into the common class - I know this will be a temptation, but for the sake of keeping our